 With the intention of examining these potentially adverse and unwanted events in psychological treatments, a novel self-report measure was therefore created, the Negative Effects Questionnaire (NEQ).
 Using the results from a consensus statement (Rozental et al., 2014), a pilot study investigating negative effects (Boettcher et al., 2014), a qualitative analysis of the patients’ own experiences of adverse and unwanted events (Rozental et al., 2015), as well as a literature review, it was developed and evaluated on a sample of 653 patients.
 The self-report measure is presently available in eleven different languages and can be downloaded and used for free.
 It contains 32 items that are scored on a five point Likert-scale (0-4) and differentiates between negative effects that are attributed to treatment and those possibly caused by other circumstances, as well as one open-ended question.

-Alexander Rozental is a licensed psychologist and PhD at the Department of Psychology at Stockholm University, as well as an Honorary Senior Lecturer at the Institute of Child Health at University College London.
+Alexander Rozental is a Licensed Psychologist and PhD at the Department of Clinical Neuroscience at Karolinska Institutet, as well as an Honorary Senior Lecturer at the Institute of Child Health at University College London.

 Johanna Boettcher is a Licensed Psychologist and PhD at the Department of Clinical Psychology and Psychotherapy at Freie Universität Berlin

-Gerhard Andersson is a licensed psychologist, licensed psychotherapist, board certified specialist in clinical psychology, and professor in clinical psychology at the Department of Behavioural Sciences and Learning at Linköping University, as well as the Division of Psychiatry at Karolinska Institutet.
+Gerhard Andersson is a Licensed Psychologist, Licensed Psychotherapist, Board Certified Specialist in Clinical Psychology, and Professor in clinical psychology at the Department of Behavioural Sciences and Learning at Linköping University, as well as the Department of Clinical Neuroscience at Karolinska Institutet.

 Per Carlbring is a Licensed Psychologist, Licensed Psychotherapist, Board Certified Specialist in Clinical Psychology, and Professor in clinical psychology the Department of Psychology at Stockholm University.